-Key audit matte er How the scope of our audit addressed the key audit matter Key audit matter Valuation and Ownership of Investments (Note 6) The investment portfolio at 31 March 2021 comprised unlisted investments in partly-called shares.
+Key audit matt er How the scope of our audit addressed the key audit matter Valuation and Ownership of Investments (Note 2, 5 and 6) The investment portfolio at 31 March 2022 comprised unlisted investments in partly called shares.
 We focused on the valuation and ownership of investments because investments represent the principal element of the net asset value as disclosed in the Statement of Financial Position in the financial statements.
 Furthermore, as the portfolio is unlisted, the availability of external evidence regarding pricing and valuation is limited.
-This is a key accounting estimate where there is an inherent risk of management override arising from the investment valuations being prepared by the Investment Manager. confirmation and checked whether this was consistent with disclosures in the financial statements.
-We also checked that investments were appropriately presented and disclosed in the financial statements.
+This is a key accounting estimate where there is an inherent risk of management override arising from the investment valuations being prepared by the Investment Manager.
+We performed the following work on the unlisted investments: Reconciled the Cell's recorded investment valuations to either independent third-party sources or capital statements of the underlying investees.
+In consideration of ownership of all investments held at year end, we obtained an independent custodian confirmation and checked whether this was consistent with disclosures in the financial statements.
 Key observations: Based on the procedures performed we did not identify any matters to indicate that the ownership and valuation of investments are inappropriate.